EricZinda/Perplexity/backlog.md

 - What do I have --> your card
   - should also say your son
 - New Programming Model todo:
+  - Need to recheck constraints if names are changed
   - Get rid of old metadata that doesn't have a function anymore, e.g. if the developer has it then deletes it
   - Need to support wh-question examples as a way to filter out those when necessary too
 - Example33_reset: a few files are in a folder together